Dr. Qingchun Tong

 The University of Texas Health Science Center at Houston

 Center for Metabolic and Degenerative Disease

-Students will have opportunities to examine the central mechanisms underlying feeding, energy expenditure and glucose homeostasis using animal models with neuron-specific knockouts.
-Immunocytochemistry, in situ hybridization, animal physiology, glucose and insulin tolerance tests, and animal surgery will be routinely used in the lab.
+Students will have opportunities to map neurocircuits and behavior, and related metabolic studies using animal models with neuron-specific manipulations.
+Optogenetics, chemogenetics, in vivo Ca2+ imaging, neural tracing, Immunocytochemistry, in situ hybridization, animal physiology and animal surgery are routinely used in the lab.
 Tutorial is available to highly motivated students.